BrianLusina/PythonSnips/puzzles/arrays/lucky_numbers_in_a_matrix/README.md

 ### Space Complexity

 The solution’s space complexity is O(1) as no extra space is required apart from the few variables.

+## Solution: Simulation

+We are given a matrix of size MXN with distinct integers.
+We need to return the list of lucky numbers in the matrix.
+An integer in the matrix is lucky if it is the maximum integer in its column and it is the minimum value in its row.

+In this approach, we will simulate the process by iterating over each integer in the matrix, checking if it is the maximum in its row and the minimum in its column.
+If it meets both criteria, we will add it to the list of lucky numbers, luckyNumbers.

+The naive approach to check the criteria for each integer involves iterating over each integer in the current row and column to verify the minimum and maximum criteria, requiring M+N operations per integer.
+A more efficient method is to precompute the minimum of each row and the maximum of each column before processing the matrix.
+This allows us to check the criteria for each integer in constant time.
+We iterate over each row to store the minimum in rowMin and each column to store the maximum in colMax.

+### Algorithm

+1. Iterate over each row and store the minimum of the ith row at the ith position in the list rowMin.
+2. Iterate over each column and store the maximum of the ith column at the ith position in the list colMax.
+3. Iterate over each integer in the matrix and for each integer at (i, j), check if the integer is equal to rowMin[i] and colMax[j].
+If yes, add it to the list luckyNumbers.
+4. Return luckyNumbers.

+### Complexity Analysis

+Here, N is the number of rows in the matrix and M is the number of columns in the matrix.

+#### Time complexity: O(N*M).

+To store the maximum of each row, we require N*M operations and the same for strong the maximum of each column.
+In the end, to find the lucky numbers we again iterate over each integer.
+Hence, the total time complexity is equal to O(N*M).

+#### Space complexity: O(N+M).

+We require two lists, rowMin and colMax of size N and M respectively.
+Hence the total space complexity is equal to O(N+M).